Optimal Neural Network Approximation for High-Dimensional Continuous Functions: Introduction

 To approximate a $d$-variate continuous function on a $d$-dimensional hypercube, some network constructions \cite{LS23, MYD21, SYZ22} rely on the Kolmogorov Superposition Theorem (KST) \cite{K57}.
 KST represents such a function in terms of compositions and additions of univariate continuous functions on bounded intervals, thereby making the analysis of such a function highly convenient.

 The present paper is motivated by the findings of \cite{SYZ22}.
-Their network is capable of approximating functions in $C([a,b]^d)$ with arbitrary accuracy, using only a width of $36d(2d+1)$ and a depth of $11$, resulting in $\mathcal{O}(d^2)$ fixed neurons.
+Their network has width $36d(2d+1)$ and depth $11$, and is capable of approximating functions in $C([a,b]^d)$ with arbitrary accuracy.
 The authors used the original KST \cite{K57} to convert the analysis of a $d$-variate continuous function into that of several univariate continuous functions.
 Furthermore, they constructed an elementary universal activation function (EUAF) network to approximate a univariate continuous function with arbitrary accuracy.
-A natural question that arises from their network is whether the same super approximation property can be achieved with only $\mathcal{O}(d)$ fixed neurons, similar to the result obtained by \cite{MP99}.
-Although the network constructed in \cite{MP99} only requires $9d+3$ fixed neurons, its drawback is that its activation function is not explicitly known.
+A natural question is whether the same super approximation property can be achieved with fewer neurons or parameters.